From Manuscript to Modern Media: Transmission of Texts and Knowledge in the Islamic World

 This course is intended and accessible for (1) students able to use Arabic texts and (2) students with little or no knowledge of Arabic but with an interest in Islamic book culture and knowledge transfer.
 The assignments that students receive during the course will be adjusted to their level of Arabic.
-Students without familiarity with Islam and Arabic culture are expected to have read before the first class: Karen Armstrong, Islam.
-A Short History.
-London : Weidenfeld and Nicolson, 2000.
+Students with sufficient knowledge of Arabic will use Arabic manuscript sources for their final assignment, while students without knowledge of Arabic get a different final assignment.

-Particular focuses include: (1) the internal history of texts: manuscripts and the methodology of accounting for variant readings in critical editions; (2) reception: the ways in which older sources are quoted, paraphrased or otherwise incorporated into the works of later authors and the methods of studying such intertextual phenomena; (3) the function of written texts, issues of oral versus written transmission and textual authority; (4) the impact of modernity: the effects of technological innovations, as well as social changes, such as the democratisation of knowledge, and the influence of English.
+Using original examples from the University of Leiden’s own rich collections, the course explores techniques of knowledge transfer and the problems and solutions surrounding the adaptation of modern information technologies to traditional Islamic scholarly imperatives.
+Particular focuses include: (1) the internal history of texts: manuscripts and the methodology of accounting for variant readings in critical editions; (2) the history of reception: the ways in which older sources are quoted, paraphrased or otherwise incorporated into the works of later authors and the methods of studying such intertextual phenomena; (3) the function of written texts, issues of oral versus written transmission and textual authority; (4) the impact of modernity: the affects of technolgical innovations, as well as social changes, such as the democratisation of knowledge, the bureacratising demands of modern states, globalisation and the influence of English .

 - to develop the skills and insights that are necessary to evaluate existing research and to design and carry out empirical research projects;

-- to navigate central issues involved in the transmission of Arabic texts;
+- to navigate all the issues involved in the transmission of pre-modern and modern Arabic texts;

 - to understand how critical editions are composed and to be aware of the different methodologies and theories involved in preparing editions;